 Start Today & Take Control

 Why is prevention so important?
-Type 2 diabetes is a serious, long-lasting health condition that can lead to other serious health issues such as heart disease, stroke, blindness, and kidney failure.
-If you can prevent or even delay getting type 2 diabetes, you can lower your risk for all those other conditions.
+Type 2 Diabetes is a serious, long-lasting health condition that can lead to other serious health issues such as heart disease, stroke, blindness and kidney failure.
+If you can prevent or even delay getting Type 2 Diabetes, you can lower your risk for all those other conditions.
 You can have prediabetes for years but have no clear symptoms, so it often goes undetected.
 Find out if you are at risk and take control now!

 What to Do if You Have Prediabetes

-Make lifestyle changes on your own.
-See the following recommendations and use a Preventing Type 2 Diabetes Guide developed by the Centers for Disease Control and Prevention to help you take the first steps toward preventing type 2 diabetes.
+You can make lifestyle changes on your own.
+See the following recommendations and use a Preventing Type 2 Diabetes Guide developed by the CDC to help you take the first steps toward preventing Type 2 Diabetes.

-- Make a plan that works for you, so you can stick to it over time
+- Make a plan that works for you, so you can stick to it over time.

-- Cook more meals at home and be smart when you eat out by planning ahead
+- Cook more meals at home and be smart when you eat out by planning ahead.

-- Watch your portion sizes and choose water or unsweetened drinks over juices or sugary beverages
+- Watch your portion sizes and choose water or unsweetened drinks over juices or sugary beverages.

-Be More Physically Active
+Be Physically Active

 - Walking is a wonderful way to increase your physical activity.
-It is good for all fitness levels and just 10 minutes at a time can make a difference
+It is good for all fitness levels and just 10 minutes at a time can make a difference!